oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

   * `34339952`
   * `32869666`

 12. if SELINUX is enabled on Podman host, you need to create RAC on Podman SELINUX policy.
-For details, refer the `How to Configure Podman for SELinux Mode` section [Real Application Clusters Installation Guide for Podman Containers Oracle Linux x86-64](https://support.oracle.com/portal/) in Oracle RAC on Podman documentation.
+For details, refer the `How to Configure Podman for SELinux Mode` section [Real Application Clusters Installation Guide for Podman Oracle Linux x86-64](https://support.oracle.com/portal/) in Oracle RAC on Podman documentation.

 ### Notes